digitalyoshixi/zettelkasten/content/Math/Rigor.md

 ---
 Being extremely thorough.
 Write precise definitions and proofs.

-The process of going through all possible cases and ensuring that you don't miss any scenarios in your [[Math Proofs]]
+The process of going through all possible cases and ensuring that you don't miss any scenarios in your [[Math Proof]]